Jaga-Telesin/d2u/D2U_Readme.txt

 - Moves only finished torrents from Deluge to uTorrent
 - Won't move torrents still downloading, being checked, or with errors
 - Configurable minimum seed amount before moving
+- Min seed amount can be passed with command line argument (ex: python d2u.py 0.8
 - Duplicate torrents stored in a trash folder
 - uTorrent hash-checks files after receiving them
+- Detailed info when using output=True variable

 Requirements
 ============